ioulian/frontend-workflow/README.md

 - **Favicons**: Will generate all icons and manifests for a PWA ready app.
 - **CriticalCSS**: Will inline critical CSS, based on 3 viewports (Mobile, Tablet Horizontal, Desktop).
 You can edit the viewports.
-- **SW Precache**: Will generate a service worker to cache resources of the website, thus allowing offline usage.
+- **ServiceWorker**: Will generate a service worker to cache resources of the website, thus allowing offline usage.
 (Depends on how you structure your app).
 - **Async JS**: Will add `async` attribute on all scripts allowing them not to block the rendering.

 ### Lighthouse audits